jalawson/ulinalg/README.md

 Under Numpy, X==Y does elementwise equality but also provides methods such as all_close(), array_equal() to determine matrix equality.

-The linalg module attempts to determine the supported types and floating point epsilon if float is supported.
+The ```umatrix``` module attempts to determine the supported types and floating point epsilon if float is supported.

 The results are held in ```umatrix.stypes``` and ```umatrix.flt_eps``` respectively.